 Reloading the blaster is a breeze, you only need one tap and you’ll hear its speaker telling you that reloading was successful.

-These guns are lightweight, making them super easy for kids to use and convenient for their little hands.
+These Dynasty toys are lightweight, making them super easy to hold for kids and convenient for their little hands.
 Furthermore, they come with a black case to store them, allowing for easy mobility.

 One remarkable thing about this product is its customer service, multiple reviewers shared their experiences when they faced problems with their received sets or when one of the guns stopped operating.
 Customer service’s replies were prompt and they replaced the faulty ones instantly.